Coly ME (Match Engine) API documentation

 Note that only the archived records can be deleted.

-Here are the possible error codes for a failure response in the persons route.
+Here are the possible error codes for a failure response in the tenants route.

 Record Not Found